Lamella (structure)

-The Zollinger Lamella roof, named after Friedrich Zollinger, a municipal building surveyor from Merseburg in the German state of Saxony-Anhalt is a construction type where the roof is constructed in an arched network consisting of a single lamellae arranged in rhombic form.
+The Lamella roof (also sometimes called the Zollinger roof for its inventor, German engineer Friedrich Zollinger) is a construction type where the roof is supported by an arched network of overlapping lamellae in rhombic form.
+It is a type of gridshell roof.

+This roof style was designed by Zollinger to satisfy urban expansion needs, where material costs made new construction cost-prohibitive, but existing buildings could not support additional stories by adding further masonry walls and high-pitch trusses.
 The vault system comprises short structural members interwoven across a curved surface in a diamond pattern.
 Lamella structures can be constructed of wood timber or lumber, concrete, or metal.
 Modern versions of this type of structure include glazed metal-framed systems referred to as "transparent shells."